-If it looks as though your dream bands will be a bit outside your budget because of all the other costs of starting your life together, a personal loan may be a proactive way to plan your payments.
+If it looks as though your dream bands will be a bit outside your budget because of all the other costs of starting your life together, a wedding loan may be a proactive way to plan your payments.
 With a personal loan, you’ll be clear from the get-go about the interest rate and length of the loan—no surprises.

-And you could potentially qualify for a competitive rate if you and your spouse-to-be both have a solid financial history, including factors like good credit record and well-paying jobs.
+And you could potentially qualify for a competitive rate if you and your spouse-to-be both have a solid financial history, including factors like a good credit record and well-paying jobs.

 If you sign on as co-borrowers, and the funds will be delivered to a joint account, you can own the loan together and work the payments into your new household budget.
-Another plus: You may be able to negotiate a discount with the jeweler for paying the entire bill upfront and in cash.
+Another plus: You may be able to negotiate a discount with the jeweler for paying the entire bill up front and in cash.